-CHARLOTTE, N.C. — Sarah French is a three-time Emmy Award-winning journalist.
+CHARLOTTE, N.C. — Sarah French is a four-time Emmy Award-winning journalist.
 She anchors Wake Up Charlotte 4:30 to 7 a.m. as well as the midday show from 11:30 to 12:30 p.m. with Ben Thompson.

 Sarah joined WCNC in 2017 as the evening anchor.
 After five years, she moved to mornings so she could be with her kids after school.
 Sarah moved to Charlotte from Boston, Massachusetts.
 She was the morning anchor for WHDH and joined the team in 2011.
 She was also the host of What's Cooking, How to Help and Backstage in Boston.
 Prior to WHDH, Sarah was the morning anchor at WTIC in Hartford, Connecticut.
 Sarah began her career as a reporter for KOMU in Columbia, Missouri.